chrismannina/streamlit-boilerplate/README.md

 - `components/`: Reusable UI components
 - `utils/`: Utility functions and helpers
 - `assets/`: Static assets (CSS, JS, images)
-- `tests/`: Unit tests
 - `.streamlit/`: Streamlit-specific configurations
-- `setup.sh`: Setup script for environment variables and dependencies

 ## Customization

 1. Modify `config.py` to change application-wide settings
 2. Add new pages in the `pages/` directory
 3. Create new components in the `components/` directory
-4. Customize styles in `assets/css/main.css`
+4. Customize styles in `static/css/main.css`

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.